charlietriplett/OpenA11yEngineer/_checklist-native/alert.md

 mobile:
   swipe: |
-      The screenreader reads the a and its level
+      The screenreader reads the alert

 screenreader:
   name:  |